-Cervical Cancer Overview
+Cervical Cancer Lawsuits

 Cervical cancer develops when abnormal cells in the lining of the cervix – the narrow part of the womb (uterus) – begin growing and reproducing uncontrollably and eventually form a cancerous (malignant) or non-cancerous (benign) tumor.
-Malignant tumors can spread to other areas of the body while benign tumors do not spread.
+Malignant tumors can spread to other body areas, while benign tumors do not spread.

 Cervical Cancer Types